Couchers-org/couchers/markdown/handbook.md

 5. Click the "Discussions"tab

 * **Note:** If you do not see your community, you can create your community by clicking "Dashboard", then "Start your own local community", fill out the form, and submit it.

+<a class="handbook-anchor" name="messaging"></a>

+### Can I message anyone I want?

+You can message anyone on the platform.
+However, please keep our community values in mind when you message someone, and do not violate any of the community guidelines.
+Treat people with respect and dignity, and do not spam or harass other users.

 <a class="handbook-anchor" name="reference"></a>